12q1/local_docs/words/aluminizes.md

-# aluminizes
+# Aluminizes

 ---
-## Verb #verb
+#verb
 - **To coat with a layer of [[aluminium]].**
  - _Example: They would aluminise the glass in order to provide electrical conductivity._
 ---

 ---